skellis46/slipbox/improvisation and the threshold of the self.md

 ---

 This chapter details what I understand to be a tangible yet delicate part of dancing: the threshold between knowing _one_ is dancing and ceasing to be aware that there is a _one_.
-In dance, the two sides of that threshold are evoked by language like 'moving and being moved' [@adler-2002-offeringa p.30] or dancing and being danced.
+In dance, the two sides of that threshold are commonly evoked by phrases like 'moving and being moved' [@adler-2002-offeringa p.30] or dancing and being danced.
 We understand the concept at its most clichéd when Yeats asks, "How can we know the dancer from the dance?" [-@yeats-1951-collected p.212].
 Yet Yeats' question also endures as a trope because it reflects the complex phenomenology of agency one experiences when dancing.
 If it sometimes feels as if it is not me (or anyone) doing this dancing then who or what is?

 In this writing I pay the closest of attention to this threshold across which agency appears to transit as it morphs: between dancing and being danced.
-And I do so by treating awareness while dancing as the material or corporeal substrate of the analysis.
+And I do so by treating _awareness while dancing_ as the material or corporeal substrate of the analysis.

 This research differs from work that analyses movement [e.g. @koch-2011-movement], isolates particular experiential qualities [e.g. @sheets-johnstone-2011-from; @sheets-johnstone-2011-primacy; @ehrenberg-2015-kinesthetic], or even artist-scholars presenting discrete episodes of practice research [@ellis-2023-ecosystemic].
 My concern is not any one component of dancing taken in isolation; rather I take a phenomenological and temporal cross-section of awareness while dancing.
 The chapter's focus is intentionally narrow and amounts to an analysis of brief moments in time.

-The threshold I have experienced and am writing of is, I propose, a temporal rupture or portal.
+The threshold I have experienced and am describing is, I propose, a temporal rupture or portal.
 It may only become identifiable retrospectively, when the dancer returns to _dancing_ after having _been danced_.
 This is not because nothing was known in that alternate space of being danced, but because what is known there is not yet -- or perhaps not able to be -- organised as reflective cognition.
 On the _dancing_ side of the threshold are the familiar subject–object configurations through which experience is ordinarily organised: I have a body, I am dancing in space, I am doing these actions as an agentic human being.
 On the _being danced_ side, I suggest, those configurations no longer hold.
 While _being danced_ phenomenological description reaches its limit not because nothing is happening, but because the structures that render experience intelligible as subject and object have fallen away.
 In other words _being danced_ is a nondual experience in which there is no self.

 But I am getting ahead of myself.

 Even if such a threshold exists experientially how might I convince you the reader of what is happening on either side of it?
-Also, it is a non-trivial proposal or assumption to say that the far side of the threshold is nondual.
+Further, it is a non-trivial proposal or assumption to say that the far side of the threshold is nondual.
 As such I must convince you of two things.

-First that while dancing there is some kind of threshold which renders experiences of awareness that are different in kind.
-To do this I must describe experiences that are different enough in kind such that there lies some path or transition between them that is able to be experienced (even if it is crossed in the blink of an eye).
+First that while dancing there is some kind of threshold which separates experiences of awareness as being different in kind.
+To do this first thing I must describe experiences that are phenomenologically distinguishable such that there lies some path or transition between them able to be experienced (even if it is crossed in the blink of an eye).

-Second is that awareness as experience on the far side of dancing, what I am calling for simplicity's sake, _being danced_ is nondual.
+Second is that awareness as experience on the far side of dancing, what I am calling for simplicity's sake _being danced_, is nondual.
 That is, there ceases to be a subject observing, feeling or knowing the dancer as object.
-If _being danced_ is a nondual experience then it follows (by definition) that one's sense of self dissolves.
+If _being danced_ is a nondual experience then it follows by definition that one's sense of self dissolves.
 This is because in order to recognise a self in consciousness there must be an I (as subject) being aware of its self (as object).
-To do this second thing is more difficult because there are no tools available to me to describe that experience directly.
-Phenomenology doesn't work as it requires a perceiving subject and an object able to be experienced [@krageloh-2019-phenomenological].
+To do this second thing is potentially messy because there are no tools available to directly describe nonduality.
+Phenomenology no longer functions as its "mission is to find the irreducibles of subjectivity" [@fraleigh-2000-consciousness p.56], and therefore requires a perceiving subject and an object able to be experienced [@krageloh-2019-phenomenological].

-Without the subject-object divide with which we appear to know the world, there is no self quite simply because the self is yet another thing in the world that we seem to know.
-The self is another appearance in consciousness.
+There are three key phenomena in this temporal cross-section: _dancing_, the threshold and _being danced_, and if _being danced_ is nondual then it is only the experience of _dancing_ in two conditions that is able to be described phenomenologically: i) the dancing that was happening before or leading up to the threshold, and ii) and the dancing that was happening after returning back from _being danced_.
+This would be because while _being danced_ there is no object to observe, and no subject to do that observing. _Being danced_ -- and perhaps even moments in the threshold itself -- resist direct capture as objects of phenomenological inquiry.

+The potential mess I describe above is because there is epistemic and methodological danger at the heart of this research.
+By proposing an experience to be nondual then it is by no means enough to merely state "those experiences of dancing are not able to be rendered as describable objects".
+That will not do.
+Instead, my work is to treat _being danced_ as if it were an object under phenomenological investigation.
+To throw everything at the _being danced_ experience with precision, purpose and rigour that only failure to describe it might substantiate it as being beyond phenomenological insight.

-Dancing is both the object of the research, and a vehicle for exploring what happens to research itself when its central object unsettles the conditions of observation, description and selfhood.
-When the research extends beyond dance its stakes become how epistemology, methods, ethics and disciplinary boundaries are configured and reconfigured in phenomenological practice research.
+Dancing is both the object of the research, and a vehicle for exploring what happens to research itself when its central object unsettles the conditions of observation, description and even selfhood.
+When the research extends beyond dance its stakes become how epistemology, methods and disciplinary boundaries are configured and reconfigured in phenomenological practice research.

-I focus on the experiential qualities of the threshold and ask what happens to agency, self and knowing at the moment when movement ceases to be organised by a subject. -- need to make an argument that for this kind of dancing in this kind of practice nonduality is a thing.
-Then get into agency and knowing? and consciousness? and the limits of phenomenology.

-In doing so, I want to be clear that I am not sure if what this writing deals with makes sense or aligns with other kinds of dancing. (return to this later?)

-## the specific kind of dancing: authentic movement and its specific properties
+## the dancing: authentic movement and its specific properties

+I am not, of course, talking about all dancing.
 The dancing underpinning these ideas is known as [[authentic movement]].
 Authentic movement involves two people taking turns in two different roles: a mover and viewer (or witness) in which the mover improvises movement with eyes closed while the witness pays attention by observing.
 Both the mover and witness attempt to avoid making judgments on any aspect of the experience.
 Each iteration of the practice is followed by a period of reflection between the two participants.
 For a more detailed overview of authentic movement, including ongoing questions about the name of the form itself, see Amy Voris's excellent _Forming and Returning: Dance-Making with Authentic Movement_ [-@voris-2010-forming].

 Like other somatic practices developed through internal bodily attunement, an important aspect of authentic movement is that what the movement looks like is not important, and what it looks like reveals little of the complex internal experiences of both the dancer and the watcher [@ellis-2020-corporeal].
 The unimportance of how the dancing appears separates this practice from the conventional oculocentric ways in which artistic dance is codified, validated and imagined.

-I also use the word _dancing_ rather than improvising to describe the activity of the mover, noting the distinction made by the American dancer and improviser Lisa Nelson:

-> A lot of what people call improvising, I call 'dancing.'
-I wouldn't put it in the category of improvising.
-When I think about improvising, it's already another stage or another phase of a dancing urge, and it has to do with making something.

-– Lisa Nelson [in @despain-2014-landscape p.39]

-In _Losing Oneself_ authentic movement was practiced by experienced dance professionals Katye Coe and me.
-As each of us was dancing, we were not making something; we were dancing and being danced, and as we did this we passed backwards and forwards across what I am calling the threshold of the self.

 In this chapter authentic movement does not act as a proxy for all dancing (whether artistic or social), but I assume that it forks into many body-based practices (including various dance techniques), and is forked from many practices.

+In doing so, I want to be clear that I am not sure if what this writing deals with makes sense or aligns with other kinds of dancing. (return to this later?)

 for all intents and purposes we are bordering on doing nothing. the skill is peculiar ... it's almost as if what I am doing is akin to a case study that 'complicates' these other explorations of skill/performance?